Anaminus/rbxmk/README.md

 [reference](#user-content-references) to the input.
 The `format` argument forces the file format, if needed.

-`input` retrieves the current state of the referred data immediately, and holds it in memory.

 An input node returned by `input` has two methods: